-An eCard is so much better for personalization.
+A group eCard is so much better for personalization.
 Choose a fun background and color scheme.
 Kudoboard allows you to upload personal photos or attach a hilarious GIF representing your team’s inside joke.
-Trust us, an eCard full of curated GIFs and real photos is so much more fun!
+Trust us, group cards full of curated GIFs and real photos are so much more fun!

 We recommend adding: